• Home

 8. Season with salt and pepper to taste.
 Add a pinch of sugar if the tomatoes taste too acidic.

-9. Stir in the spinach and cook just until it wilts, about 1-2 minutes.
+9. Spinach: Heat the spinach and cook just until it wilts, about 1-2 minutes.

 Pro Tip: Taste as you go and adjust.
 Everyone’s curry powder is different, and personal preferences vary.
 The recipe is a starting point—make it yours.